Cash Back vs. Flexible Points Credit Cards

 Advertiser Disclosure: The Rewards Mom has partnered with CardRatings for our coverage of credit card products.
 The Rewards Mom and CardRatings may receive a commission from card issuers.

-The debate in the credit card world is should you choose the simplicity of cash back or the extra value of flexible points?
 Let’s look at some real-life examples and tips so you can decide which works best for your family travel plans.

 If you’re just getting started with points, my Beginner’s Guide is a great place to start.